EdgarSantos-Fernandez/reef_misclassification/README.md

 # reef_misclassification
-## R/Stan Codes and info associated with the article: Correcting misclassification errors in crowdsourced and citizen science ecological data: A Bayesian perspective.
+## R/Stan Codes and info associated with the article: Correcting misclassification errors in crowdsourced data: A Bayesian perspective.

 __Authors:__